-BILL ANALYSIS: Part III of the PCS would modify the use of occupancy tax proceeds for the City of Jacksonville by reversing the normal distribution formula so that for a period of 10 years, the majority, and potentially all, of the proceeds could be used for tourism-related expenditures and the remainder for the promotion of travel and tourism.
+BILL ANALYSIS: Part III of the BILL would modify the use of occupancy tax proceeds for the City of Jacksonville by reversing the normal distribution formula so that for a period of 10 years, the majority, and potentially all, of the proceeds could be used for tourism-related expenditures and the remainder for the promotion of travel and tourism.
 After 10 years, the formula would revert to the current distribution formula, at which point the legislation would comply with the uniform guidelines.

-This Part of the PCS reflects the contents of Senate Bill 283, which is currently in Senate Finance.
+This Part of the bill reflects the contents of Senate Bill 283, which is currently in Senate Finance.
+It does not conform to the House Finance Occupancy Tax Guidelines, but it does conform to the Senate Finance Occupancy Tax Guidelines.